o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/player-account-storing-player-data.md

 ---
-description: ' Use the Player Account Cloud Gem in &ALYlong; and &COG; to store player account data. '
+description: ' Use the Player Account Cloud Gem in Amazon Lumberyard and Amazon Cognito to store player account data. '
 title: Storing Data Associated with a Player Account
 ---